-A summary of the 2022 patrol staffing analysis:
+A summary of the 2023 patrol staffing analysis:

-Reactive workload increased to 156,952 hours in 2022.
-This represents about a 7.5% increase from 2021
+- Reactive workload increased to 161,519 hours in 2023.
+This represents about a 3% increase from 2022. - In 2023, the MPD patrol function spent an average of about 34 minutes per hour on reactive (or obligated) patrol work.
+This includes time spent on administrative tasks.

-- In 2021, the MPD patrol function spent an average of about 32.5 minutes per hour on reactive (or obligated) patrol work.
-This includes time spent on administrative tasks. - During 2021, a member of the community calling for police assistance had about a 12% chance that MPD call response was limited. - 2022 patrol workload and leave time data demonstrate that MPD patrol staffing should be 256 officers.
-Meeting this standard would require the addition of 20 officer positions assigned to patrol.
-(Note: On October 30, 2022, the Town of Madison dissolved, and the City of Madison gained an additional 5,000 residents, 2,335 new housing units, 1,400 parcels on 600 acres of land, 4 parks, and 38 miles of streets.
-To meet these additional service needs, MPD's authorized strength was increased by eight positions (6 patrol officers, 1 detective, and 1 sergeant).
+- During 2023, a member of the community calling for police assistance had about a 13% chance that MPD call response was limited. - 2023 patrol workload and leave time data demonstrate that MPD patrol staffing should be 267 officers.
+Meeting this standard would require the addition of 31 officer positions assigned to patrol.